stivale/stivale/STIVALE2.md

   - 64-bit data descriptor.
 Base and limit irrelevant.
 Writable.

-* The currently loaded virtual address space is still the one provided at entry by the bootloader, or a custom virtual address space is loaded which maps at least the same regions as the bootloader provided one, with the same flags.
+* The currently loaded virtual address space is still the one provided at entry by the bootloader, or a custom virtual address space is loaded which identity maps the framebuffer memory region and all the bootloader reclaimable memory regions, with read, write, and execute permissions.

-* The routine is called *by its physical address.*
+* The routine is called *by its physical address* which should be identity mapped.

 * Bootloader-reclaimable memory entries are left untouched until after the kernel is done utilising bootloader-provided facilities (this terminal being one of them).